March of Cambreadth: "Hap'n'Frog of Cambreadth" and other parodies

 delivering toys, replacing the signature refrain "How many of them can we make die?" with "How many of them can we bring toys?"

 Two other filk songs based on March have been written, both dealing with the aftermath of battle with the refrain "How many of them can we make live?".
 One, written by Batya Wittenberg, is titled "Healer's Cry", and the other, by John C. Bunnell, is titled "After Cambreadth".

 In popular culture

 John Ringo has (mis)quoted "March of Cambreadth" in his novels Hell's Faire, Ghost and There Will Be Dragons as well as in the second Looking-Glass book, Vorpal Blade.
 A copy of the Midsummer recording was included on CD-ROM in There Will Be Dragons, Hell's Faire and in the Baen Free Library.

 S.M.
-Stirling quoted or referenced "March of Cambreadth" in The Protector's War, A Meeting In Corvallis, The Sunrise Lands and On the Oceans of Eternity, in all of which he credits Alexander while having his characters refer to the song as traditional.
+Stirling quoted or referenced "March of Cambreadth" in the Emberverse volumes The Protector's War, A Meeting at Corvallis, The Sunrise Lands, and the Nantucket volume On the Oceans of Eternity, in all of which he credits Alexander while having his characters refer to the song as traditional.
+The composer, who was then known as Heather Alexander, licensed their image for the basis of the character Juniper Mackenzie, in addition to song lyrics.

 Mike Shepherd used the song in his book Kris Longknife: Defiant.

 Bob Kanefsky has parodied March of Cambreadth twice: